I:01:02 University Committees

 The Faculty Appeals Committee shall serve as an advisory body to the President on matters arising from an appeal filed by a faculty member under MTSU Policy II:01:05C Tenure and Promotion Appeals Process.
 At its discretion, the committee shall be permitted to utilize the services of any administrator needed as consultant.

 Inasmuch as this committee is an advisory body only, its deliberations shall not be open to the public.

-The Faculty Development Committee should be composed of one faculty member from each academic college and two at-large faculty members.
+The Faculty Development Committee should be composed of one faculty member from each academic cohort and two at-large faculty members.
 The Vice Provost for Academic Affairs and the Director of Faculty Development should serve as ex-officio members.
 Administrators should be requested to attend as consultants at the committee's discretion.